ArtifactForms/ChatBot/documentation/project.md

 * **Rule-Based Chatbots:** These chatbots follow predefined rules and scripts to respond to user queries.
 They are often used for simple tasks and customer service.
 * **AI-Powered Chatbots** These chatbots utilize artificial intelligence techniques, such as machine learning and natural language processing, to understand and respond to user input 1 in a more natural and human-like way.
-* **Hybrid chatbots:** These chatbots combine elements of rule-based and AI-powered chatbots, using rules for simple queries and AI for more complex interactions.
+* **Hybrid Chatbots:** These chatbots combine elements of rule-based and AI-powered chatbots, using rules for simple queries and AI for more complex interactions.

 ## Core Concepts and Functionalities: